 44. Scott Bikes

 - A large bike company with bikes for anyone

 Scott bikes have been a staple in the professional peloton and mountain bike world cup circuit for many years.
 Since they began creating aero bars for Greg LeMond in the 1980s they have been at the forefront of developing cycling technologies.
 Currently, they manufacture a wide selection of performance road, mountain, and triathlon bikes as well as bikes for leisure cyclists, e-bikers, and kids.

 Sixthreezero is a USA-based company that focuses solely on building cruiser bikes.
 As their selection grows, they’re slowly becoming one of the biggest producers of these attractive and versatile two-wheeled machines.
 Beach cruisers are not intended to be used to help you win a race or get from point A to point B quickly.

 They are imagined as an extension of your personality and as a part of your lifestyle.
-Moreover, they look good, so they are a fashion statement that you take with yourself every time you ride a bike.
+Moreover, they look good, so they are a fashion statement that you take with you every time you ride a bike.

 Currently, Specialized Bikes is probably one of the biggest names in existence.
 It was established back in 1974 and they are one of the biggest names in the Grand Tour races and currently sponsor the World Champions in both the men’s and women’s WorldTours.